-- Provide on-going reassurance that they are not alone. - Maintain confidentiality (do not disclose personal information). - Listen to their story. - Believe the older adult and not make negative comments or judgments about their situation. - Provide on-going reassurance that they are not alone. - Ask what their goals are, what they want to do and why. - Work together to explore options and ideas. - Offer information and resources for the older adult and the abuser. - Be realistic on how the agency can support the older adult in meeting their needs.
+- Provide on-going reassurance that they are not alone. - Ask what their goals are, what they want to do and why. - Work together to explore options and ideas. - Offer information and resources for the older adult and the abuser. - Be realistic on how the agency can support the older adult in meeting their needs.